Jesus’ Birth in Bethlehem

 31Which You have prepared in the presence of all peoples,

-36And there was a prophetess, Anna the daughter of Phanuel, of the tribe of Asher.
-She was advanced in years and had lived with her husband seven years after her marriage, 37and then as a widow to the age of eighty-four.
-She never left the temple, serving night and day with fastings and prayers.
-38At that very moment she came up and began giving thanks to God, and continued to speak of Him to all those who were looking for the redemption of Jerusalem.
+36There was a prophetess, Anna, the daughter of Phanuel, of the tribe of Asher.
+She was very old, and had lived with her husband for seven years after her marriage, 37and then as a widow to the age of eighty-four.
+She did not leave the [area of the] temple, but was serving and worshiping night and day with fastings and prayers.
+38She, too, came up at that very moment and began praising and giving thanks to God, and continued to speak of Him to all who were looking for the redemption and deliverance of Jerusalem.

 Return to Nazareth

-39When they had performed everything according to the Law of the Lord, they returned to Galilee, to their own city of Nazareth.
-40The Child continued to grow and become strong, increasing in wisdom; and the grace of God was upon Him.
+39And when they had done everything [in connection with Jesus’ birth] according to the Law of the Lord, they went back to Galilee, to their own city, Nazareth.
+40And the Child continued to grow and become strong [in spirit], filled with wisdom; and the grace (favor, spiritual blessing) of God was upon Him.

 Visit to Jerusalem

-52And Jesus kept increasing in wisdom and stature, and in favor with God and men.
+52And Jesus kept increasing in wisdom and in stature, and in favor with God and men.